ynedelko/Word_Count/README.md

-# _{Word Count}_
+# _Word Count_

-##### _{First Code Review for Epicodus: Ruby BDD/Sinatra}, {08.07.15}_
+##### _First Code Review for Epicodus: Ruby BDD/Sinatra, 08.07.15_

-#### By _**{Yelena Nedelko}**_
+#### By _**Yelena Nedelko**_

 ## Description

-_{The goal of the assignment was to create a website that uses a method and an argument to return how frequently a word appears in a given string.
+_The goal of the assignment was to create a website that uses a method and an argument to return how frequently a word appears in a given string.
 However, I was unable to figure out the code to return the frequency, however I did figure out how to test whether a word existing in a given string.
-Therefore this program simply tests whether or not the word appears in a given string and returns "true" or "false."}_
+Therefore this program simply tests whether or not the word appears in a given string and returns "true" or "false."_

 ## Setup